Pressure Measuring Devices

 - Describe the difference between absolute, gauge, vacuum, and differential pressure

-- Explain in detail the construction and operation of a Bourdon tube pressure gauge
+- Explain in detail the construction and operation of a Bourdon tube pressure gage

 Course overview